run-z/log-z/README.md

 A message error or any uninterpreted message parameter may be a loggable value.
 For that, it should implement a `toLog()` method that returns a loggable representation of the value.
-Such representation will be written to the log instead of original value.
+Such representation will be written to the log instead of the original value.
 This can be used to log values in a special format.

 One possible usage scenario is deferring the actual evaluation of the logged message until it is written to the log.
 This can be done with [zlogDefer] function: